Anosh21/Spotify-Clone/README.md

 # Spotify-Clone
-Made a spotify clone using HTML,CSS and Javascript.
+Created a simple spotify clone using html css and javascript.